psychicbologna/recipeak-client/devlog.md

 ## 2019-10-16

+- Beginning to implemented protected endpoints, decided on structure for public/private routes.

 - `RecipeCard` and `RecipeCardList` are go. `Recipe` is all that's left, will integrate this implementation with `Ingredients` in the backend.

 - Passing context for recipelist, need to finish `RecipeCard` object to complete generated list.